-It was shown that in high latitudes despite huge influence of abiotic factors at the edges of vegetation season, the role of interspecific interactions increases during warm season (Pau et al., 2011).
+It was shown that in high latitudes the role of interspecific interactions increases during warm season, while the influence of abiotic factors at the edges of vegetation season is rather strong (Pau et al., 2011).
 Therefore, the phenological changes in population of any species must inevitably result in changes in populations of connected species.
 So, the second objective of this study is to analyze consequences of phenological changes for interactions in planktonic community.

 Materials and methods

 Sampling site and the period of observations.
 Water temperature, water salinity, and the zooplankton abundance have been monitored in Chupa Inlet (Kandalaksha Bay, the White Sea), at the standard station D-1 (depth of 65 m; 66°19′50″N; 33°40′06″E) since 1961 (Fig. 1).
 Data from this monitoring site are recorded in the database "White Sea Hydrology and Zooplankton Time-Series: Kartesh D1" (COPEPOD.
 Interactive Time-series Explorer METABASE, 2018); this dataset was used as the data source in this study.
-The period from 1961 to 2018 was analyzed..
+The period from 1961 to 2018 was analyzed.

 Fig. 1.
 Location of the study site (D-1 Station) in Chupa Inlet.

 Sampling scheme and methods.
 Monitoring was conducted from research vessel during ice-free period and from the ice in winter.
 Zooplankton was sampled every ten days during the ice-free period and monthly from the ice, except for the period of 1962–1969, when the sampling was performed every ten days all the year round.
 Zooplankton was sampled from standard water layers (0–10 m, 10–25 m, and 25–65 m) by vertical tows with Juday plankton net (mesh size 200 μm; mouth diameter 37 cm, mouth area 0.1 m2).
 The samples were immediately preserved with formaldehyde (final concentration 2–4%).
 In total, more than 3,400 samples have been collected and processed since 1961.
 The sample processing was performed by the standard methods (Harris et al. 2000).
 Briefly, the samples were brought to 100 mL or 200 mL volume according to the organisms' concentration assessed visually.
-The abundant species and their stages (exceeding 10 ind. mL-1) were counted in the Bogorov’s counting chamber in each of three 1-mL aliquots taken using the Hensen stempel from the total sample.
+The abundant species and their stages (exceeding 10 ind. mL-1) were counted in the Bogorov counting chamber in each of three 1-mL aliquots taken using the Hensen stempel from the total sample.
 Other species (stages) were counted in the whole sample.
 Developmental stages of Calanus glacialis and Pseudocalanus spp. were determined to nauplii, immature copepodites CI–CV (each stage separately), and mature specimens CVI (males and females separately).
-Copepodite stages of smaller species were combined at counting as juvenile copepodites [here and further on, juveniles, CI+CII+CIII] and immature copepodites [here and further on, copepodites, CIV+CV].
+Copepodite stages of smaller species were combined at counting as juvenile copepodites ["juveniles", CI+CII+CIII] and immature copepodites ["copepodites", CIV+CV].
 The abundance was expressed as the number of specimens per one cubic meter (ind. m-3).